murtazamzk/React-SSR-Wp/README.md

 ## Template Usage

-Keen relies on Wordpress page templates to assign ACF custom fields to pages as needed.
+Repo relies on Wordpress page templates to assign ACF custom fields to pages as needed.
 For example, a Homepage will generally require different custom fields than a typical About page.
 By creating empty templates in the `/api/wp-content/themes/rest-api` folder, we can assign them to pages we create within Wordpress.
 We then can write ACF logic to apply custom field groups to pages that use specific page templates, and then we can mirror the same template structure on the client side, but built with React components.

 ## Credits